cap-js/docs/java/working-with-cql/query-execution.md

 ### Query Hints { #query-hints}

-Use the `hints` method to add specific hints to a CDS QL statement.
+Use the `hints` method to add specific hints to a CDS QL statement that override the default behavior of the CAP Java runtime or influence the query execution on the database.
+Supported runtime hints are documented together with the runtime behavior.

 [SAP HANA hints](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c1d3f60099654ecfb3fe36ac93c121bb/4ba9edce1f2347a0b9fcda99879c17a1.htmlS) need to be prefix with `hdb.`

 ```java
 Select.from(BOOKS).hints("hdb.USE_HEX_PLAN", "hdb.HEX_INDEX_JOIN");